abhishek-jha-24/CustomMemPool/README.md

 🔐 Thread-safe operations using atomic operations and a custom spinlock.

-⚡ Zero heap fragmentation and reduced allocation/deallocation latency.
+⚡ Least heap fragmentation and reduced allocation/deallocation latency.

 🔧 In-place construction of objects via placement new.